If you'd rather download a PDF booklet of the information on this webpage, click the button below.

 The following hints and tips can help you support those experiencing exams shortly:

-• Visit us: Navigo House, 3-7 Brighowgate, Grimsby, DN32 0QE (Open 9am-5pm, Monday-Friday and until 8pm on Tuesday and Wednesday)
+Visit us: Navigo House, 3-7 Brighowgate, Grimsby, DN32 0QE (Open Monday to Friday from 9am until 8pm (closing at the earlier time of 5pm on Friday).

 Please note, NHS Talking Therapies is not a crisis service.
 If you’re in a mental health crisis and need urgent help, you can contact other Navigo services.
 Call the 24/7 Single Point of Access on (01472) 256256 and select option 3 or walk in to Harrison House, Peaks Lane, Grimsby, DN32 9RP.
 This is a 24/7 service.